 “All printing ASCII characters as well as the space character SHOULD be acceptable in memorized secrets”

-Now, not all systems accept this standard and allow spaces in passwords, but there are many that do, like Windows and Linux for example.
+Now, not all systems accept this standard and allow every ASCII character into their passwords, but there are many that do.
+In the case of incorporating a space into the password, as per Skoudi’s advice, most common systems, such as Windows and Linux accept a space in passwords.

-For other systems, like firewalls, some follow NIST SP 800-63B guidelines and other do not, such as FortiOS from Fortinet, which DOES support spaces in passwords. whereas Palo Alto firewalls do not.
+For other systems, like firewalls, some follow NIST SP 800-63B guidelines and other do not, such as FortiOS from Fortinet, which DOES support spaces in passwords, whereas Palo Alto firewalls do not allow spaces.

 You will have to research each system to see if it allows for special characters in passwords.